Download checklist | View also: Doing Business in Canada: 10 things that may surprise you

 The Province of Quebec is a civil law jurisdiction.

 - The private law of Quebec is primarily based on the written Civil Code of Québec, which applies to all property and private civil matters.
+The Civil Code of Québec will enforce unwritten contracts, partnerships and warranties, and will imply certain contractual terms and obligations on contracting parties.

 - The Charter of the French Language mandates French as the official language of business and commerce in Quebec.
 In the workplace, all working documents must be available in French.
 If marketing materials are in French and another language, the French version must be displayed at least as predominantly as the other language (i.e. the "equal prominence" rule).
 Commercial advertising (i.e. signage, posters, and billboards), on the other hand, is subject to the "markedly predominant" rule.